Phantom Thread-2017

 With Churchill’s bubbling personality, Oldman is fantastic at filling the role with humor, frustration, and just the correct amount of empathy and concern.

-Despite having a temper, we can tell that he has a love of country and pride for the people living there- that is why he is adamant about conquering the enemy.
-So we know he is a good man despite his temper tantrums.
+Despite his temper, we can tell that he loves his country and is proud of the people living there—that is why he is adamant about conquering the enemy.
+So, we know he is a good man despite his temper tantrums.

-Oscar Nominations: Best Picture, Best Actor-Gary Oldman (won), Best Production Design, Best Cinematography, Best Makeup and Hairstyling (won), Best Costume Design
+Oscar Nominations: 2 wins-Best Picture, Best Actor-Gary Oldman (won), Best Production Design, Best Cinematography, Best Makeup and Hairstyling (won), Best Costume Design

 GoldenEye-1995